steveisok/library-mode-sample/README.md

 ## Packaging and Using the Libraries

 We currently do not bundle the managed assemblies into the library like nativeaot does.
-That is in our backlog and will come later in the .NET 8 cycle.
-Until then, you need to not only pull in the native library, but deploy your app with the managed assemblies as well.
+It's unclear whether we will add better support.

 ### Assemblies

-The assemblies used to build the library are located in `bin/<Configuration>/net8.0/<ios|android>-<architecture>/publish`.
+The assemblies used to build the library are located in `bin/<Configuration>/net<version>/<ios|android>-<architecture>/publish`.
 Add them to your native project and make sure they are accessible on disk.
 By default, they are not directly accessible on Android, so you will need to do something such as zip the contents and then unzip at runtime.

 They can be in any location on disk, but you need to tell the runtime where they are located by setting the `DOTNET_LIBRARY_ASSEMBLY_PATH` environment variable.